Michael Joseph (businessman)

 Michael Joseph is a South African businessman.
 He is currently Chairman of Kenya Airways, a position he has held since October 2016, and also chairs the Safaricom PLC board, having been appointed in August 2020.
 He was previously the CEO of Safaricom from July 2000 to November 2010, as Founder and CEO, and then again as acting CEO from July 2019 to March 2020.
 He is also Chairman of the M-PESA Foundation and the M-PESA Foundation Academy.
-He was until recently (October 2017) Vodafone's Director of Mobile Money and was responsible for leading the strategic growth and development of successful M-PESA proposition across the Vodafone footprint.
+He was until recently (October 2017) Vodafone's Director of Mobile Money and was responsible for leading the strategic growth and development of M-PESA proposition across the Vodafone footprint.

-Michael was the founding CEO of Safaricom Limited, steering the company from a subscriber base of less than 18,000 in 2000 to over 17 million subscribers at his retirement in November 2010 making it the most successful company in East Africa.
-This phenomenal growth straddling nearly a decade was notable for the launch of many innovative products and services and he was behind the launch of the highly successful launch and phenomenal growth of M-PESA and its related services.
+Joseph was the founding CEO of Safaricom Limited, a Kenyan mobile network operator.